ad

 The Picture Exchange Communiction System (PECS) is used to rapidly teach communication skills to those with limited functional speech.
 PECs promotes communication with a social context without lengthy prerequisite training.
 Training in PECs begins by teaching a spontaneous request and goes on to teach additional communicative functions such as responding to questions and commenting.
 An added attraction for preschool children with autism and related disorders is the high proportion of children who acquire independent speech.
 Participants will learn how to implement the six phases of PECS, plus attributes, through presenter demonstrations, video examples, and role-play opportunities.
 Participants will leave the course with an understanding of how to implement PECS with individuals with autism, related developmental disabilities, and/or limited communication skills.

-Community Resources for ASD
+Community Resources for ASD [ON-EA165]

 Plus Icon Minus Icon